jussararoque/HSIAnalyzer/readme.txt

 Study of chemical compound spatial distribution in biodegradable active films using NIR hyperspectral imaging and multivariate curve resolution. https://doi.org/10.1002/cem.3193

-It is highly recommended to run the 'demo' routines to understand how to use all functions.
+It is highly recommended to run the 'demo' routines (demoHSIpretreat and demoHSIresult) to understand how to use all functions.

 -> specpretreat, hsipretreat and hsiresult show the available functions at each step and a brief summary of them.